Critical gradient turbulence optimization toward a compact stellarator reactor concept

-\textit{Discussion and conclusions.}-- We have not explored trapped electron mode stability \citep{Proll2012,Mackenbach2022} as we expect flat density profiles in ECRH heated plasmas \citep{Beurskens2021a}, especially at reactor scales.
-Electron temperature gradient (ETG) turbulence in QSTK is likely to benefit from the ITG optimization both linearly (from the isomorphism with ITG modes \citep{Jenko2001}) and nonlinearly (from the short connection length \citep{Plunk2019}) with regard to ETG losses.
+\textit{Discussion and conclusions.}-- Other microturbulence, such as trapped electron modes and electron temperature gradient (ETG) turbulence, remain to be studied in QSTK.
+ETG turbulence is likely to benefit from the ITG optimization for QSTK both linearly (from the isomorphism with ITG modes \citep{Jenko2001}) and nonlinearly (from the short connection length \citep{Plunk2019}) with regard to ETG losses.
 At high $\beta$ values, turbulence is expected to transition from ITG to kinetic ballooning mode turbulence \citep{Aleynikova2018,Pueschel2008a}.
 This physics is delegated to a separate publication, in the framework of a QSTK reactor study.
-More generally, the method developed here for calculating ITG critical gradients can also be applied to optimization of quasi-axisymmetric and quasi-isodynamic configurations.
-The design of turbulence optimized stellarators with improved ion confinement thus appears to now be within reach.
+Despite these open challenges, the present work demonstrates the possibility of modifying the current design of magnetic flux surfaces, toward a drastic suppression of turbulence in the parameter range usually encountered in modern stellarator experiments.
+Our method integrates salient physics properties, such as good MHD stability and particle confinement, low neoclassical transport, and bootstrap current, together with the feasibility of modular coils.
+The QSTK configuration introduced here is thus a contender for a future compact fusion reactor based on the stellarator concept.

-The authors thank P. Helander, A. Zocco, M. Landreman, and C. Beidler for helpful conversations.
+The authors thank P. Helander, A. Zocco, M. Landreman, and C. D. Beidler for helpful conversations.
 We thank J.F.
 Lobsien for help with initial coil optimization.
 This work was supported by a grant from the Simons Foundation (No. 560651, G. T. R.-C.).
-Computing resources at the Cobra cluster at IPP Garching and the Marconi Cluster were used to perform the simulations.
+Computing resources at the RZG (Germany) and the Marconi HPC (Italy) were used to perform the simulations.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.